Doron-Ben-Chayim/Sign_Language_Detector/README.md

 ## **Datasets Used**

 1. **MNIST Sign Language Dataset**
-   - Contains images of hand signs representing letters from A-Z.
+   - Contains images of hand signs representing letters from A-Y (No J and Z).
    - Used primarily for training a **CNN model** and **XGBoost model**.

 2. **ASL Sign Language Dataset**